sinhprous/sinhprous.github.io/_posts/2020-11-12-uncertainty-in-deep-neural-network.markdown

 <a id="8">[8]</a>
 Antorán, Javier, James Allingham, and José Miguel Hernández-Lobato.
 "Depth uncertainty in neural networks."
 Advances in Neural Information Processing Systems 33 (2020).

+<a id="9">[9]</a>
+Kendall, Alex, and Yarin Gal.
+"What uncertainties do we need in bayesian deep learning for computer vision?."
+Advances in neural information processing systems.
+2017.

+<a id="10">[10]</a>
+Bertoni, Lorenzo, Sven Kreiss, and Alexandre Alahi.
+"Monoloco: Monocular 3d pedestrian localization and uncertainty estimation."
+Proceedings of the IEEE International Conference on Computer Vision.
+2019.

+<a id="11">[11]</a>
+Bevandić, Petra, et al. "Simultaneous semantic segmentation and outlier detection in presence of domain shift."
+German Conference on Pattern Recognition.
+Springer, Cham, 2019.

+<a id="12">[12]</a>
+Mor, Noam, and Lior Wolf.
+"Confidence prediction for lexicon-free OCR."
+2018 IEEE Winter Conference on Applications of Computer Vision (WACV).
+IEEE, 2018.